phunkyg/ReaControl24/README.md

 You will need super user (or elevated Administrator in Windows) privileges to use this software (specifically the daemon process'), as it uses packet capture libraries (libpcap / npcap) to establish network connectivity with the Control24 ethernet interface.
 All other TCP and UDP traffic is ignored/filtered out, so you should not have any privacy concerns if the source has not been tampered with.

+## Installing - General

+ReaControl24 doesn't have an installer, to get it running you need the following from this overview.
+Later sections detail how to complete each:

+* The source file download from github
+    * A directory/folder where this can be unpacked to and run by python
+    * A writeable log subdirectory/folder
+* A Python 2.7x interpreter
+    * The required python libraries available in the same environment (requirements.txt)
+    * For windows, NPCAP installed
+    * For late versions of MacOS and linux the system supplied one should be fine
+* Reaper
+    * Reaper.OSC configured to connect to ReaControl24
+* 2 command shell/terminal windows to run it in
+    * One of these must be elevated i.e. able to SUDO / Be Windows Admin
+* A Control24 connected to the same network as the PC
+    * You might need to know the name of the PC's network adapter that is connected to this network

 ### Installing - OSX, macos, Linux

-Ensure the current or default python environment has a 2.x interpreter in the current path (enter 'python' at the command line), and install the pre-requisites into user environment using pip or similar
+Ensure the current or default python environment has a 2.x interpreter in the current path (enter 'python' at the command line to check), and install the pre-requisites into user environment using pip or similar

-Example pip install
+Example pip install command line:

 ```
 pip install -r requirements.txt --user
 ```

-By default all log outputs will be created into a subdirectory below wherever you install the files, so choose somewhere that this can happen without issues
+By default all log outputs will be created into the *logs* subdirectory below wherever you unpack/install the files, so choose somewhere that this can happen without issues.

 Some older python installations in OSX do cause issues as they pre-date upgrades in the python security/encryption, so please ensure you are at the highest OS level you can be, and if that is not enough, you can find guides online on how to make the changes you need to python, or to install a second python environment just for ReaControl.